thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 key configurations that would reveal their identity.
 See {{security}} for more discussion.

-# Configuration Well-Known URI {#well-known}
+# Key Configuration Well-Known URI {#well-known-config}

-Clients that know a service is available as an oblivious gateway, e.g., either via discovery through the "oblivious-gateway" parameter in a SVCB or HTTPS record, or by configuration, need to know the key configuration before sending oblivious requests.
+Clients that know a service is available as an oblivious gateway via discovery through the "oblivious-gateway" parameter in a SVCB or HTTPS record need to know the key configuration before sending oblivious requests.

 This document defines a well-known URI {{!RFC8615}}, "oblivious-configs", that allows a gateway to host its configurations.

-The URI is constructed using the TargetName in the associated ServiceMode SVCB record.
+The URI is constructed using the name in the "oblivious-gateway" SVCB parameter.

-For example, the URI for the following record:
+For example, the configuration URI for the following record:

 ~~~
 svc.example.com.
 7200  IN HTTPS 1 . (